devoworm/OW-DW-Education/Pattern Formation/Reaction-Diffusion.md

 ### Other Mechanisms

 Is the Turing mechanism enough to produce a patterned phenotype?
 Are there other mechanisms related to cell movements [4, 5] or interactions between genotype and phenotype [6] that provide a similar or augmentative mechanism?
 If we use marine angelfish as an example, we can see that the Turing model might be too slow to account for pattern recognition [4].
-Instead, cells might move rather than chamnge their internal state [5].
+Instead, cells might move rather than change their internal state [5].

 ### NOTES:
 [1]  Turing, A. M. (1952).
 [The Chemical Basis of Morphogenesis](https://royalsocietypublishing.org/doi/10.1098/rstb.1952.0012). _Philosophical Transactions of the Royal Society of London B_, 237 (641), 37–72.